slowernews/wisdom-tldr/README.md

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 ===
 ###On confidence

-If you say it with confidence, you are what you say you are.
+If you say it with confidence, you are who you say you are.

 > *'You're only as good as your next speech.'*